davidmascolo/davidmascolo/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Master's Thesis (work in progress).]()
+- 🔭 I’m currently working on [Synthetic Data Generation for Clinical Trials]() in Roche.

-- 🌱 I’m currently learning use of GIS and GeoIntelligence tools (visualization and analysis) in the Advisory field.
+- 🌱 I’m currently learning use of ML and DL tools in the Generative AI field.

 - ❓ Ask me about anything related to data science and related technologies